Screening - Short, well-tested questionnaire identifies risk (such as the ASSIST, the CRAFFT, the AUDIT, the DAST, etc.)

 - Brief Treatment Modules (Spanish Version) file size 2MB

-BSAS in partnership with MassHealth, MBHP, and CeASAR has created a toolkit for pediatricians titled Adolescent Screening Brief Intervention and Referral to Treatment for Alcohol and Other Drug Use: Using the CRAFFT Screening Tool.
+BSAS in partnership with MassHealth, MBHP, and CeASAR created a toolkit for pediatricians titled Adolescent Screening Brief Intervention and Referral to Treatment for Alcohol and Other Drug Use: Using the CRAFFT Screening Tool.

 For Women's Health Providers